Neuro-Symbolic Proof Generation for Scaling Systems Software Verification: Related Work

 \subsection{Software System Verification via ITP}

 Formal methods have successfully verified critical software systems including operating system kernels, hypervisors, file systems and compilers.
 Interactive theorem proving (ITP) provides strong formal assurance by allowing engineers to encode specifications and build proofs in ITP systems such as Rocq or Isabelle/HOL.
-Notable examples include CertiKOS~\citep{gu2016certikos}, which employs a compositional refinement framework to verify a layered OS kernel; CompCert~\cite{leroy2016compcert}, an optimizing C compiler whose translation passes are all verified to preserve semantics; FSCQ~\citep{fscq}, a crash-safe file system proven correct under all failure scenarios using Crash Hoare Logic; seKVM hypervisor~\citep{sekvm}, a reduced KVM core with enforced confidentiality and integrity of guest memory; seL4~\cite{klein2014comprehensive}, an OS microkernel which remains the most comprehensive and influential milestone for formal system verification.
+Notable examples include CertiKOS~\citep{gu2016certikos}, which employs a compositional refinement framework to verify a layered OS kernel; CompCert~\citep{leroy2016compcert}, an optimizing C compiler whose translation passes are all verified to preserve semantics; FSCQ~\citep{fscq}, a crash-safe file system proven correct under all failure scenarios using Crash Hoare Logic; seKVM hypervisor~\citep{sekvm}, a reduced KVM core with enforced confidentiality and integrity of guest memory; seL4~\citep{klein2014comprehensive}, an OS microkernel with machine-checked proofs of functional correctness and security properties.
 These efforts demonstrate that ITP enables high-assurance proofs for critical systems, albeit at a significant engineering cost.